lammps/lammps/doc/src/dump_modify.rst

-text with the provided string.  *ID* can be a positive integer when it represents the column number counting from the left, a negative integer when it represents the column number from the right (i.e. -1 is the last column/keyword), or a thermo keyword (or compute, fix, property, or variable reference) and then it replaces the string for that specific keyword.
+text with the provided string.  *ID* can be a positive integer when it represents the column number counting from the left, a negative integer when it represents the column number from the right (i.e. -1 is the last column/keyword), or a custom dump keyword (or compute, fix, property, or variable reference) and then it replaces the string for that specific keyword.
 For *atom* dump styles only the keywords "id", "type", "x", "y", "z", "ix", "iy", "iz" can be accessed via string regardless of